mteixeira87/mteixeira87/README.md

 - 👋 Hi, I’m @mteixeira87
 - 👀 I’m interested in machine learning (python and R), SQL, QGIS
 - 🌱 I’m currently learning to deploy ML apps with streamlit (and a buch of other stuff)
-- 💞️ I’m looking to collaborate on hydrology por ML projects (so far)
+- 💞️ I’m looking to collaborate on hydrology por ML projects (so far) and i'm automating some boring stuff (soon to be shared)
 - 📫 How to reach me by e-mail (micaellateixeira@gmail.com)

 <!---